bitnami/charts/bitnami/kong/README.md

 # Kong

 [Kong](https://konghq.com/kong/) is a scalable, open source API layer (aka API gateway or API middleware) that runs in front of any RESTful API.
-Extra functionalities beyond the core platform are extended through plugins.
-Kong is built on top of reliable technologies like NGINX and provides an easy-to-use RESTful API to operate and configure the system.

 ## TL;DR